-(1) The Business Committee may specify one or more dates between groups of sessions by which members may give notice of questions for written answer.

-(2) The answer to a question of which notice is given by a date so specified must be given to the member no later than such date as the Business Committee specifies.

-(3) The text of the answer must be included in the report of the proceedings relating to the subsequent group of sessions.
+- (1) The Business Committee may specify one or more dates between groups of sessions by which members may give notice of questions for written answer. - (2) The answer to a question of which notice is given by a date so specified must be given to the member no later than such date as the Business Committee specifies. - (3) The text of the question and answer must be included in an annex to the report of the proceedings relating to the subsequent group of sessions.